What you need to know

 COVID-19 Recovery Grants

-These grants can provide funding for local business, community groups and artists to undertake projects to help adapt to the challenges faced by the pandemic and to reconnect as a community as we move towards a ‘COVID-normal’.
+During 2020/21 we’ve provided grants for local business, community groups and artists to undertake projects to help adapt to the challenges faced by the pandemic and to reconnect as a community.

 Workshops and training